 She then tags the location and ‘Baby Brasa’.
 This will get her audience familiar with her whereabouts, want to visit this place and of course, the artists’ work to take their own image here.

 It also means that by tagging the location, her image will show up to other users searching for this location and looking at images taken here.
 As a result, this expands the reach for that the artist is getting, as well as herself, increasing both of their exposure.

 Other Social Channels

 The same type of practice also occurs on social channels like YouTube, Twitter, Facebook and Pinterest where brands collaborate with bloggers to get their products mentioned.

-The benefits of using these social influencers is massive, particularly for increasing brand awareness which then can leads to sales:
+The benefits of using these social influencers are massive, particularly for increasing brand awareness which then can lead to sales:

 You can tap into their massive audience